crykn/gdx-wiki/wiki/misc/overlap2d-survival-guide-for-libgdxjam.md

 ---
-title: Overlap2D survival guide for #libGDXJAM
+title: "Overlap2D survival guide for #libGDXJAM"
+# Not listed in ToC
 ---
 So you are planning to join #libGDXJAM and you are considering (or already decided upon) choosing Overlap2D editor as your primary weapon of choice.
 If so, read on!